gi-ev/LNI-proceedings/README.md

 ### Submitting to the GI and the printing service

-1. Check `proceedings.pdf` whether all fonts are embedded.
-In case some fonts are not embedded, follow folling steps:
-  - go to the folder of the paper
-  - locate the PDF containing the picture
-  - embed the font using Acrobat Professional's preflight functionality
-  - Recompile the paper (`pdflatex paper`, ...)
-  - Recompile the proceedings (`pdflatex proceedings`)
-2. Submit `proceedings.pdf` and `LNI-Cover-Vorlage.ppt` (see step 4 above) to the GI for approval.
+1. Submit `proceedings.pdf` and `LNI-Cover-Vorlage.ppt` (see step 2 above) to the GI for approval.
-3. After the approval, submit to the printing service.
+2. After the approval, submit to the printing service.

 You can leave the crop margins on here.

-### Submitting to the Digitale Bibliothek der GI
+### Submitting to the "Digitale Bibliothek der GI"

-1. Request DOI prefix from GI
-2. Adapt BAND_TITEL, HRSG, LNI, DOI, ISSN, ISBN, YEAR, DATE and LOCATION in `metaExtract.py` according to your conference
+1. Adapt BAND_TITEL, HRSG, LNI, DOI, ISSN, ISBN, YEAR, DATE and LOCATION in `metaExtract.py` according to your conference
-3. Copy the `proceedings.csv` created by `make-proceedings` to the `meta-extract` directory.
+3. Copy `proceedings.csv` created by `make-proceedings` to the `meta-extract` directory.
 4. Fill the `ws.csv` according to your conference.
 5. Fill the `papers.csv` with the meta data required (Build ID,Paper ID,Workshop ID,Autoren,Titel,Sprache,Keywords,Abstract).
    Instead of creating this file separately, it is helpful to keep track of your papers in a spreadsheet, including additional data such as status, problems, rights forms etc. and export the required meta data as CSV from this spreadsheet.